 It is welcome that the importance of human rights is acknowledged in the policy in relation to planning.
-However, the policy needs to go further to reflect the importance of a right to health to support delivery of other rights, such as the right to food.
+However, we do not agree that the policy effectively addresses the need for planning to respect and fulfil human rights, seek to eliminate discrimination, and promote equality in its current form.
+The policy needs to go further to reflect the importance of a right to health to support delivery of other rights, such as the right to food.